fails-components/compositions/docker-compose/readme.md

 FAILS_HTTPS_PORT=443

 ```
-*FAILS_LMS_COURSE_WHITELIST* should only be used, if you want to use a whitelist, this is perfect for a limited beta test. *FAILS_HTTP_PORT* and *FAILS_HTTPS_PORT* should only be used, if they differ from the default ports.
+*FAILS_LMS_COURSE_WHITELIST* should only be used, if you want to use a whitelist, this is perfect for a limited beta test. *FAILS_HTTP_PORT* and *FAILS_HTTPS_PORT* should only be used if they differ from the default ports.
 You can find more details about the configuration variables in the *docker-compose.yml* file or in the source code of the components.

 You can pull and build the container images (also updates the container software):